AndriiZhydkykh/wdio-telnyx-docker/readme.md

 ```
 #### To run tests in chrome or firefox or edge browsers local headless mode:
 ```
-npm run test:chrome:headless"
+npm run test:chrome:headless
 ```
 ```
-npm run test:firefox:headless"
+npm run test:firefox:headless
 ```
 ```
-npm run test:edge:headless"
+npm run test:edge:headless
 ```
 #### To run one file in chrome or firefox or edge browsers local headless mode:
 ```
-npm run test:chrome:OneFile" + name file that you want to be run
+npm run test:chrome:OneFile + name file that you want to be run
 ```
 ```
-npm run test:firefox:OneFile" + name file that you want to be run
+npm run test:firefox:OneFile + name file that you want to be run
 ```
 ```
-npm run test:edge:OneFile" + name file that you want to be run
+npm run test:edge:OneFile + name file that you want to be run
 ```
 #### For example : npm run test:chrome:OneFile header.spec.js
 ---